 Looking for simple DIY paint techniques?
 Here are seven paint treatments you can use to transform a piece of furniture in a day.

-I wrote this post for everyone sitting at home wanting to learn something new.
+I wrote this post for everyone who has an extra summer day to learn something new.

-Raise your hand if you have extra time on your hands.
+Raise your hand if you shop at thrift stores.

 Raise your hand if you have paint and a brush.